thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dashd.md

   -whitelistforcerelay
        Add 'forcerelay' permission to whitelisted inbound peers with default permissions.
-This will relay transactions even if the transactions were already in the mempool or violate local relay policy. (default: 0)
+This will relay transactions even if the transactions were already in the mempool. (default: 0)

   -whitelistrelay
        Add 'relay' permission to whitelisted inbound peers with default permissions.
 This will accept relayed transactions even when not relaying transactions (default: 1)
 ```

 ## Block creation options: